mweiden/sketchy-core/doc/GETTING_STARTED.md

 ```

 If you have correctly mirrored the structure of your JSON, the `Event` object
-should now be able to create objects from JSON messages passed to it by
+is now able to create objects from JSON messages passed to it by
 Sketchy network ingesters.
 Sketchy comes with
 [ingesters](/core/src/main/scala/com.soundcloud.sketchy/ingester/Ingester.scala)
 that accept JSON from both AMQP and HTTP.
 The example project demonstrates how
 to use them in its [ingester package](/example/src/main/scala/com.soundcloud.example/ingester/Ingester.scala).

-Note that though the AMQP ingester is designed for a High-Availability (HA)
+**Note:** Although the AMQP ingester is designed for a High-Availability (HA)
 network topology, the HA network topology is not required.

 #### Constructing agents